KodeNet/Kode-Docs/pages/01.docs/02.mobile/01.conversations/docs.md

 > Conversations is a Jabber/XMPP client for Android 4.0+ smartphones that has been optimized to provide a unique mobile experience.

-[Conversations](https://goo.gl/3vaYZP) is currently one of the best modern open source Android XMPP clients available.
+[Conversations](https://goo.gl/3vaYZP) is the technology leader in mobile XMPP instant messaging.
 This is the recommended XMPP/Jabber client for Android mobile devices featuring [XEP-0384 OMEMO](https://xmpp.org/extensions/xep-0384.html), a state of the art multi-end-to-multi-end encryption method which is very easy to setup and gives you forward secrecy and plausible deniability.
 For backwards compatibility reasons Conversations also supports OTR and OpenPGP.

 KodeNet XMPP/Jabber users can connect with Conversations following these simple steps.